The algebraic boundary of the sonc cone: Preliminaries on Circuits

 where $\beta_1, \dots, \beta_d > 0$.
 It follows that the vector $\bc \in \ker(A)$ is (up to scaling)

-Whenever $\bc \subset A$ is a simplicial circuit, we call \eqref{eqn:CanonicalCircuitVector} its \struc{\emph{barycentric coordinate vector}}.
-If $A$ is integer, then we can rescale $\bc$ to obtain a primitive integer vector.
-Before we continue, let us prove a modest but fundamental lemma on the existence of simplicial circuits. \begin{lemma} Let $\al_0\in A$ be a relative interior point of the Newton polytope $\cN(A)$, and let $\al_1 \in A$ be arbitrary but distinct from $\al_0$.
-Then, there exists a simplicial circuit $\bc \subset A$ with $\al_0$ as its relative interior point and $\al_1$ as a vertex. \end{lemma}
+Whenever $c \subset A$ is a simplicial circuit, we call \eqref{eqn:CanonicalCircuitVector} its \struc{\emph{barycentric coordinate vector}}.
+If $A$ is integer, then we can re-scale $\bc$ to obtain a primitive integer vector.
+Let us prove a variation of Carath{\'e}odory's Theorem.

+\begin{lemma} Let $\al_0\in A$ be a relative interior point of the Newton polytope $\cN$, and let $\al_1 \in A$ be arbitrary but distinct from $\al_0$.
+Then, there exists a simplicial circuit $c \subset A$ with $\al_0$ as its relative interior point and $\al_1$ as a vertex. \end{lemma}

 \begin{proof} Let $\ell$ denote the line through $\al_0$ and $\al_1$, and let $\bv = \al_0 - \al_1$ be a directional vector of $\ell$.
-By convexity, $\ell$ intersects the boundary of the Newton polytope $\cN(A)$ in two points $\hat \al_0$ and $\hat \al_1$.
+By convexity, $\ell$ intersects the boundary of the Newton polytope $\cN$ in two points $\hat \al_0$ and $\hat \al_1$.
 The set $\{\hat \al_0, \al_0, \al_1, \hat \al_1\}$ is ordered along $\ell$ by

 where the first inequality is strict since $\hat \al_0 \neq \al_0$.
 In particular $\{\hat \al_0, \al_0, \al_1\}$ is a one-dimensional (simplicial) circuit.
 The barycentric coordinates yields a convex expression